The ultimate family-friendly destination Dubai

 Operating like a giant fairground, entry is cheap and you only pay for any additional activities once inside.
 Shopping to free dance performances and show ground rides, it is truly a global taster session and one of Dubai’s buzzing evening destinations.

 We are still anxiously awaiting this new opening but included it here for your future planning as the world’s largest observation wheel is guaranteed to be a hit when it opens later in 2020.
-Situated on a new man-made peninsular Blue Waters, nestled between the Palm Jumeirah and JBR it is in the heart of Dubai’s tourist and beach district and will afford passengers incredible views over the cityscape of Dubai.
+Situated on a new man-made peninsular Bluewaters Island is nestled between the Palm Jumeirah and JBR.
+The heart of Dubai’s tourist and beach district it will afford passengers incredible views over the cityscape of Dubai.

 We have cautiously included this one in our interesting places for kids as it may not hold the attention of your younger ones, but for your school aged+ kids, this will be a brilliant opportunity to introduce them to the Islamic culture.
 Daily tours run for religious education in one of Dubai’s largest and most beautiful mosques.